dynamicslab/langevin-regression/README.md

 Far from the bifurcation we can continue to model the macroscopic dynamics, but we have to resort to data-driven methods.
 This notebook demonstrates the use of Langevin regression to reduce the dynamics to a first-order system with consistent statistics over a wide range of parameters.

+### 3. Turbulent axisymmetric wake

+For the third example we model a global integral quantity (the center of pressure) from experimental measurements of the wake behind an axisymmetric bluff body.
+We demonstrate that sparse stepwise regression (SSR) can clearly identify a model that balances accuracy and complexity from a library of candidate drift and diffusion functions.

 References